 Numerous insect-eating birds such as swallows and warblers arrive in spring, travelling from Africa to feast and breed in the marshes, flying back in autumn with their young.
 Starlings, redwings and fieldfares come here for winter to escape the bitter cold of Siberia and Scandinavia.
 For them our winters are mild and warm, a perfect bit of winter sun!

-Wigeon and teal ducks fly down from their north European breeding areas to spend the winter in the sheltered lakes at the Avalon Marshes.
-Listen out for their distinctive whistling calls.
+Ducks such as wigeon and teal fly down from their northern European breeding areas to spend the winter in the sheltered lakes at the Avalon Marshes.
+Listen out for their distinctive whistling and ‘yipping’ calls.